grafana/grafana/docs/sources/features/panels/logs.md

 The logs panel will show the result of queries that are specified in the **Queries** tab.
 The results of multiple queries will be merged and sorted by time.
-Note that you can scroll inside the panel in case the datasource returns more lines than can be displayed at any one time.
+Note that you can scroll inside the panel in case the datasource returns more lines that can be displayed at any one time.

 ### Query Options